Spyy004/LifeList/Contributing.md

 2. Create a new branch with a descriptive name for your contribution.
 3. Make your changes and commit them with clear and meaningful commit messages.
 4. Push your changes to your forked repository.
-5. Submit a pull request to the `main` branch of the original repository.
+5. Submit a pull request to the same branch in which you worked in your repository.
+If you worked in your `main` submit a pr to `your-name-main`
 6. Your contribution will be reviewed by the project maintainers, and feedback will be provided if necessary.
 7. Once your contribution is approved, it will be merged into the main branch.